myactivetribe.com is supported by its readers. When you purchase through links on our site, we may earn an affiliate commission.

 Sole F85 has a textured 2ply belt.
 The Cushion Flex Whisper Deck is supposed to minimize the impact by 40%.
 The cushioning is not quite as soft as that of comparable machines.

-7.8 AT has a 1.6mm Silicon belt and 3-Zone Variable Response Cushioning.
+7.8 AT has a 1.6mm Silicon belt and 3-zone Variable Response Cushioning.

 3G Cardio Elite Runner Treadmill is cushioned with a commercial Ortho Flex ShockTM suspension system.
 The treadmill belt is thicker and more comfortable than most top-rated competitors.
 An orthopedic treadmill belt absorbs shock from foot strikes.